 - “Beware of the anger of the tongue, and control thy tongue!
 Leave the sins of the tongue, and practise virtue with thy tongue!”
 (Verse 232)

 - “Beware of the anger of the mind, and control thy mind!
 Leave the sins of the mind, and practise virtue with thy mind!”
 (Verse 233)

 - “The wise who control their body, who control their tongue, the wise who control their mind, are indeed well controlled.”
 (Verse 234)

-Investigating the nature of anger is important not only because it is such a destructive emotion, but also because anger often sums up many other self-judgments—sadness, powerlessness, fear, regret—that are entwined into it.
+Despite the seemingly abstract nature of the questions philosophers ask, most philosophy books argue that investigating the nature of anger is important.
+Not only is it such a destructive emotion, but anger often sums up many other self-judgments—sadness, powerlessness, fear, regret—that are entwined into it.

 The Zen priest Jules Shuzen Harris advices approaching feelings of anger with awareness and mindfulness in his insightful article on “Uprooting the Seeds of Anger” in the Summer 2012 issue of Tricycle: The Buddhist Review:

 We must remember that we create our own anger.
 No one makes it for us.
 If we move from a particular event directly to our reaction, we are skipping a crucial awareness, a higher perspective on our own reactivity.
 What is that middle step, that deeper awareness?
 It is mindfulness about our own beliefs, our attitude, our understanding or lack of understanding about what has really happened.
 We notice that a given situation reliably provokes our anger, and yet somebody else can be exposed to the very same situation and not react angrily.
 Why is that?
 No one can tell us: we each have to find the answer ourselves, and to do that, we need to give ourselves the space to reflect mindfully.